 If you use Microsoft Teams as your go-to communications platform, and you’re shopping around for some new headsets, this blog may be helpful in your search.
-In it, we provide you with headsets we feel represent the best of the best for different working situations.
+This blog will provide you with the headsets that we feel are the best of the best for different working situations when using Microsoft Teams.

 Things that we used as our criteria to make our selection included:

 - Comfort - after all, a headset needs to be comfortable, right?

 - Ease of use - who wants things confusing and complicated?

 We evaluated countless headsets to come up with a best of headset list for use with Microsoft Teams.
 In this list, we included headsets for these different categories:

 - Best wired headset for a quiet environment